GMLC-TDC/HELICS/docs/user-guide/advanced_topics/callbacks.md

 ### Time Request Entry

-This callback is executed on a time Request call, prior to calling the blocking Core API call.
+This callback is executed on a time request call, prior to calling the blocking Core API call.
 The arguments are the current time of the federate, the requested time, and whether an iterative call is being made.

 ```C++
 void setTimeRequestEntryCallback(std::function<void(Time, Time, bool)> callback);